Get started

 In cases you don't want to completely override components, you extend the existing styles with your own CSS classes or custom properties.
 This is where the locally registered theme module comes in handy.

-The layer automatically registers a Nuxt module that creates a CSS template accessible via the #nuxt-pastel-docs
+The layer automatically registers a Nuxt module that creates a CSS template accessible via the #nuxt-pastel-docs alias.

 Usage